Luminicta/Luminicta/README.md

 ## Hello people! 👋

-Hi, I'm Lumi, a 17-year-old Finnish transgirl studying software engineering, currently at the 2. year!
+Hi, I'm Lumi, a 17-year-old student from Finland, studying software engineering currently for the 2. year

 About me: